Coronavirus update –

 The impact on public services, and daily life, of Coronavirus (COVID-19) has led to DGHP to make difficult decisions about the services that we provide.

 Our number-one priority is to ensure our customers remain safe and secure, whilst safeguarding the wellbeing and welfare of our staff.
 With the majority working from home, we are unable to timeously action complaints received through Royal Mail.
-Any complaints received in this way will be picked up and responded to as and when it is practicable to do so.
+Any complaints received in this way will be picked up and responded to as and when it is practical to do so.

 So that we can help those customers who need us most, we will only be offering a restricted and essential service until further notice.
 Unfortunately, this means we will only progress your complaint if: